muratk3n/thirdwave/en/2021/05/farmers-foragers-fossils.md

 predators, became a staple of political philosophy in most agrarian societies [author calls this the Old Deal].
-All over the world, political hierarchy tended to rest on the idea that the men (or, very occasionally, women) at the top were to some degree godlike, and in extreme cases, such as pharaonic Egypt..
+All over the world, political hierarchy tended to rest on the idea that the men (or, very occasionally, women) at the top were to some degree godlike..
 The Old Deal was at heart a circular argument, tying political and economic inequality together and justifying both.
 Virtue and power followed each other: because the gods loved the rulers, the rulers were rich, and the fact that the rulers were rich showed that the gods loved them...

 When protests and threats failed to change elite behavior, farmers sometimes took direct action, but when they did do this, they